-To ensure that your teachers can focus on helping you to improve your English, you MAY NOT use your cell phone or other portable communication devices during class time for any reason.
+To ensure that your teachers can focus on helping you to improve your English, you MAY NOT use your cell phone or other portable communication devices during class time for any reason (unless authorized by your teacher for a specific exercise).
 We understand that this may inconvenience you because you might use your device to access a dictionary.
 We recommend getting a paper dictionary for class.
 It's better for your English too!
 Your teachers work very hard to ensure that your lessons are engaging and productive and it would not be fair to you if they had to take time away from class work to check if students were using Facebook or other social media sites.